By Mark Gauert

 Reading between the lines, it’s clear new forms of communication are filling the spaces we once filled with handwritten communication.

-One example: When we posted our September story by Eric Barton on health and wellness expert Pam Butler – who hopes to bring teachings she learned from Deepak Chopra to her neighbors next year at the new Auberge on Fort Lauderdale Beach – I was amazed at the response.
+One example: When we posted a story last September by Eric Barton on health and wellness expert Pam Butler – who hopes to bring teachings she learned from Deepak Chopra to her neighbors next year at the new Auberge on Fort Lauderdale Beach – I was amazed at the response.
 No handwritten letters – but, within hours of the post, thousands of people – fully 12 percent of our 46,000 circulation! – had reacted in the 21st century equivalent of an epistle.

 “What a great article!”
 Gale Butler wrote on our Facebook page about Eric’s story on Pam.